bmf-san/Rubel/README.md

 # Rubel

-Rubel - An Open Source CMS built with Laravel and React.
+Rubel is a cms built with Laravel and React.

 # Features
 - Free